Azhao19/LRUcache/README.md

 LRUcache.py: works with caches one-by-one to prevent memory overload.
 That is, for each (URL, cache), it opens cache, adds file, deletes LRU files until memory is low enough

-- Later on: add caches with automatic web scraping features (e.g., for arxiv, twitter accounts, etc)
+- Later on: add caches with automatic web scraping features (e.g., for arxiv, twitter accounts, etc); use flag -s for this